aaronmyhre/Setup-atom-hydrogen-octave/README.md

 # learn-atom-hydrogen-octave

 Atom is great - nice text editor
 Hydrogen is great - inline results, like iPython, but in my text editor.
 Very cool!

-Octave is great - easy syntax, great for prototyping.
+Octave is great - easy syntax, great for prototyping

 Getting all of them to work together... slightly complicated.